Medicare Advantage Insurance Denial

 In March 2023, CMS proposed new rules for Medicare Advantage programs that could help reduce fraudulent claims.
 The new rules include removing 2,000 diagnosis codes from the payment calculation and simplifying some diagnostic codes.
 After insurance industry pressure, CMS decided to roll out the changes over the next 3 years instead of all at once.

 In April 2023, CMS announced a new rule that Medicare Advantage insurance plans must comply with traditional Medicare coverage rules.
 The new utilization management policies aim to eliminate obstacles for Medicare Advantage recipients to access medically necessary care.
+Another aspect of this new rule is that insurance companies cannot rely solely on predictive technology to make coverage decisions.
+Instead, insurers must factor in an individual’s specific circumstances and have a qualified healthcare professional with expertise in the area review the request prior to denying coverage based on lack of medical necessity.
 The announcement also included rules to help eliminate Medicare Advantage deceptive and fraudulent marketing practices.

 What Private Insurance Companies Offer Medicare Advantage Plans?

-In 2022, the average Medicare recipient can select from 39 different Medicare Advantage programs.
+In 2023, the average Medicare recipient could select from 9 different Medicare Advantage insurance companies and from 43 different plans.
 In 2016, the number of accessible MA plans was only 19.
-Of course, some people can select from even more MA plans.
-For example, Los Angeles Medicare participants can choose from 71 plans and Orange, CA recipients can select from 69 plans.
-And across all types of MA plans, there are over 3,800 specific plans available.
-Plan types split by HMOs (59%), PPOs (37%), and others.
+And across all types of MA plans in 2023, there were 3,998 specific plans available.
+Plan types split by HMOs (58%), PPOs (40%), and others (2%).

-In terms of specific health insurers offering MA plans, Humana and UnitedHealthcare offer plans in 68% of counties.
-There are 28.4 million Medicare Advantage enrollees in 2022.
-Enrollment in 2022 by health insurer is as follows: UnitedHealthcare (28%), Humana (18%), and Blue Cross Blue Shield (14%).
-CVS Health has 11% of enrollees, Kaiser has 6%, Centene (Health Net) has 5%, and Cigna has 2%.
-All other health insurers comprise the remaining 16% of enrollees.
+In terms of specific health insurers offering MA plans, Humana and UnitedHealthcare offered plans in 32% of counties.
+There were 30.8 million Medicare Advantage enrollees in 2023.
+Enrollment in 2023 by health insurer was as follows: UnitedHealthcare (29%), Humana (18%), and Blue Cross Blue Shield (14%).
+CVS Health had 11% of enrollees, Kaiser had 6%, Centene (Health Net) had 4%, and Cigna had 2%.
+All other health insurers comprised the remaining 16% of enrollees.

-Based on the numbers above, the top two health insurers UnitedHealthcare and Humans represent 46% of all MA enrollees.
-In fact, in 29% of counties, UnitedHealthcare and Humana account for 75% of MA enrollees.
+Based on the numbers above, the top two health insurers UnitedHealthcare and Humans represented 47% of all MA enrollees.
+In fact, 95% of Medicare enrollees had access to at lease one UnitedHealthcare plan and 92% of Medicare recipients could access at least one Humana plan.

 How Do I Select a Medicare Advantage Plan?

 With so many MA plans available, choosing the ideal one can be complex and confusing.
 Medicare publishes a five-star rating system based on over 40 metrics and publishes it on the Medicare Plan Finder website.
 The score includes a lot of things such as responsiveness to appeals and participant ratings.
 Other criteria include access to services and medications as well as customer service.
 The website asks a series of questions and then gives you plan options with the plan’s composite score.
-The number of five-star MA contracts moved form 74 in 2022 to 57 in 2023.
+The number of five-star MA with Plan D contracts moved form 74 in 2022 to 57 in 2023 to 31 in 2024.
+(Note that the 2024 5-star numbers also reflect a new CMS method to decrease the impact of statistical outliers on ratings.)
 When reviewing ratings, compare the average star rating to plans you review.
 Also evaluate the specific metrics that are most important to you.

 But the ratings don’t tell the entire story for participants who experienced Medicare Advantage health insurance denials.
 Concerns include the fact that MA health insurers can combine quality scores of plans in different states for different types of enrollees.
 The ratings mostly highlight treatments as opposed to treatment outcomes.
+There are too many measures and some of them are based off of small sample sizes.
+The ratings aren’t compared to traditional Medicare options in specific local markets.
 And the Medicare Plan Finder website is difficult to navigate due to the number of decisions required.
 Decisions include plan type, premium amount, copayments and other parameters.

 Should I Select a Medicare Advantage Plan Based on Its Cost?

 Today, enrollees look to premium cost twice as strongly as quality ratings.
+In fact, a November 2023 report found that 83% of MA beneficiaries chose $0 premium plans.
 But an August 2022 RAND study found that more expensive Medicare Advantage plans don’t equate to better care.
 The study looked at $0 monthly premium plans as well as plans with $60-$120+ monthly premiums.
 Researchers found insignificant differences in patients’ experience scores based on monthly premiums.
 The study suggests that enrollees should evaluate other factors including star ratings.

 Another Reason Not To Select a Medicare Advantage Plan Based on Cost